filecoin-project/venus/README.md

 ## Contribute

-Lotus is a universally open project and welcomes contributions of all kinds: code, docs, and more.
+Venus is a universally open project and welcomes contributions of all kinds: code, docs, and more.
 However, before making a contribution, we ask you to heed these recommendations:

 1. If the proposal entails a protocol change, please first submit a [Filecoin Improvement Proposal](https://github.com/filecoin-project/FIPs).
 2. If the change is complex and requires prior discussion, [open an issue](https://github.com/filecoin-project/venus/issues) or a [discussion](https://github.com/filecoin-project/venus/discussions) to request feedback before you start working on a pull request.
 This is to avoid disappointment and sunk costs, in case the change is not actually needed or accepted.